jozsefkovacsacc/bevel/platforms/r3-corda/configuration/roles/create/certificates/doorman/Readme.md

     recurse: Yes/No to recursively check inside the path specified.
     state: Type i.e. directory

-#### 3. Ensure doormanca file exists or not
+#### 2. Ensure doormanca dir exists
-This tasks checks if doormanca file exists or not .
+This tasks checks if doormanca directory where Doorman root certificates and key will be placed exists or not.
 ##### Input Variables

-    path: The path to the file is specified here.
-    recurse: Yes/No to recursively check inside the path specified.
-    state: Type i.e. file

-#### 4. Ensure doormanca dir exists
-This tasks checks if doormanca directory where doorman root certificates and key will be placed exists or not.
-##### Input Variables

     path: The path to the directory is specified here.
     recurse: Yes/No to recursively check inside the path specified.
     state: Type i.e. directory

-#### 5. Ensure mongorootca file exists or not
-This tasks checks if mongorootca file exists or not.
-##### Input Variables

-    path: The path to the file is specified here.
-    recurse: Yes/No to recursively check inside the path specified.
-    state: Type i.e. file

-**when**: *services.doorman.tls* == 'on', i.e when tls for doorman is on.

-#### 6. Ensure mongorootca dir exists
+#### 3. Ensure mongorootca dir exists
 This tasks checks if mongorootca directory where mongodb root certificates and key will be placed exists or not.
 ##### Input Variables